ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Signature: sig1=...
 ~~~

-If the request is successfully cancelled, the AS responds with an HTTP 202.
+If the request is successfully revoked, the AS responds with an HTTP 202 (No Content).
-The AS SHOULD revoke all associated access tokens.
+The AS SHOULD revoke all associated access tokens, if possible.
+The AS SHOULD disable all
+token rotation and other token management functions on such access tokens, if possible.
+Once the grant request is in the _revoked_ state, it MUST NOT be moved to any other state.

 # Token Management {#token-management}